 The marvelous halls, the elegant rooms and the suites confirm the line of continuity of a gorgeous medieval village, of an extraordinary estate in one of the most beautiful and exclusive areas of the Eternal City.

 Tastefully restored, this ancient village is used today as a touristic residence for those people who appreciate the values of an uncontaminated and protected natural reserve, coupled with remnants of the past which still appear alive and relevant.

 The perfect harmony between man and nature made the Reserve a unique scenery in the survey of conservation areas.
 The whole territory is soaked with architectural historical and religious features

 Dining by candlelight in the large and gorgeous halls near the historical fireplaces in winter time or, during summertime, in the flowered gardens of the Castle while first class chefs pumper you, is one of the privileges that Parco delle Nazioni offers to its selected guests.
-The most traditional and well know Italian cuisine is offered exclusively by organic products coming from the vegetable gardens of the Castle and from the farms near by.
+The most traditional and well known Italian cuisine is offered exclusively by organic products coming from the vegetable gardens of the Castle and from the farms near by.